Tarsiciosh/EssentialFeed/NOTES.md

 T) test_validateCache_failsOnDeletionErrorOfExpiredCache
 T) test_validateCache_succeedsOnSuccessfulDeletionOfExpiredCache
-[LocalFeedLoader.validateCache fails on deletion error of a expired cache]
+[LocalFeedLoader.validateCache fails on deletion error of a expired cache] [Load NSManagedObjectModel instance lazily and cache it to prevent multiple `NSEntityDescriptions` claiming the same `NSManagedObject` model subclasses (This problem just generates warnings but could lead to undefined behavior in the future).]

 - create a new project ios single view app: EssentialApp